Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 We will not create web technologies that encourage the creation of websites that work only in one browser, or only on particular hardware.
 We expect that content provided by accessing a URL should yield a thematically consistent experience when someone is accessing it from different devices.
 The existence of multiple interoperable implementations enables competition, and thus a variety of choices for web users.

 People must be able to change web pages according to their needs.
-For example, people should be able to install style sheets, assistive browser extensions, and blockers of unwanted content or scripts or auto-played videos.
-We will build features and write specifications that respect peoples' agency, and will create user agents to represent those preferences on the web user's behalf.
+For example, people should be able to install style sheets, assistive browser extensions, and blockers of unwanted content or scripts.
+We will build features and write specifications that respect people's agency, and will create user agents to represent those preferences on the web user's behalf.

 Acknowlegements